Warmley Park School and College School Local Offer

 The Heads of Department are available to talk with you over the phone or in person about any aspect of your child’s education and liaise closely with the class teachers in their department.

-David Martell and Donna Douglas are our SENCO’s and have the role of overseeing the Annual Review process, referrals to other agencies and liaising with the local authority.
+Georgia Snary is our SENCO and has the role of overseeing the Annual Review process, referrals to other agencies and liaising with the local authority.

 Parents and carers are invited to contact Shaun Payne, Lead Professional for Family Support, who can provide support and advice on a range of parenting issues.